Home / Blog / 78,000 Rates in Seconds: Fixing Construction Estimation Bottlenecks

 This is where AI steps in.
 Tools like EstimateNext now use semantic search across 78,000+ Standard Operating Rates (SORs).
 Need the labor rate for installing pre-stressed concrete girders?
 Type it in, and you’ll get a match in seconds.
 Done.

-Here’s a concrete example: Skanska’s $1B rail bridge project required rates for everything from rail ties to structural steel.
-Traditionally, their estimators would spend days pulling DOT-approved rates manually.
+Here’s a concrete example: a major contractor’s $1B rail bridge project required rates for everything from rail ties to structural steel.
+Traditionally, the estimators would spend days pulling DOT-approved rates manually.
 With AI, this process took minutes—and accuracy improved because the system flagged mismatched or missing rates automatically.
-This saved Skanska over 300 hours of manual effort, allowing their team to focus on refining the project scope and negotiating with subcontractors.
+This saved the team hundreds of hours of manual effort, allowing them to focus on refining the project scope and negotiating with subcontractors.

 Another example comes from a mid-sized contractor pricing a $25M mixed-use development.
 The estimator reported spending 18 hours manually locating rates for specialized HVAC systems.
 Using AI-powered rate lookup, this was reduced to under an hour, and the system also flagged inconsistencies between the labor rate and equipment costs—errors that would’ve resulted in a $150,000 miscalculation.